Planning Phase

 Bicycle Trip

-We are meeting up with a friend of mine from fellowship and her family for a nine day bicycle trip from Saigon, Vietnam to Angkor Wat, Cambodia.
+We are meeting up with a friend of mine from fellowship and her family for a nine-day bicycle trip from Saigon, Vietnam to Angkor Wat, Cambodia.
 It sounds like a lot, doesn’t it?
 Well, e-bikes are available, the terrain is flat, and we aren’t biking all day every day for nine days.
 We actually only bike for 6 of the nine days, distances ranging from 18-36 miles a day.
 The trip is rated “Easy Rider,” and is suitable for even the weekend warrior bike riders!

-The trip we chose is Saigon to Angkor Wat Premiere Bike Tour through Art of Bicycle Trips.
+The trip we chose is the Saigon to Angkor Wat Premiere Bike Tour through Art of Bicycle Trips.
 The ride will take us through the Mekong Delta, stopping at various floating markets and staying at charming inns.
 We will cross a land border into Cambodia, then visit Phnom Penh, cycle through the countryside past rice paddies, and end up in Siem Reap to marvel at Angkor Wat.
 We paid around $3000 a person for this all-inclusive trip.

 After an extra night in Siem Reap, we will fly to Dong Hoi via Saigon for our cave exploration.